HAVOC-Studios/QR-Code-Generator/README.md

 # QR Code Overlay Tool

-This Python script overlays a QR code onto a given background image.
+This Python script simply creates QR codes.
 The QR code can be scanned to direct users to a specified URL.

 ## Features